-Trustee – The trustee is the person or firm who hold the titles to the assets for the benefit of the beneficiaries.
-The trustee also administer the trust.
-However, it is also possible to use multiple trustees.
+Trustee – The trustee is the person or firm who hold the title to the assets for the benefit of the beneficiaries.
+The trustee also the administer the trust.
+So, how do make smooth transition when you are under legal duress without getting accused of transferring assets?
+Answer: Don’t transfer assets.
+Transfer management.
 For example, let’s say the trust owns an LLC that holds a bank account.
-Thus, a settlor may use one trustee to facilitate transfer of management over the LLC from the settlor to the truste.
-One would commonly employ this strategy during times of legal duress for the settlor.
+Thus, a settlor may use the trustee to facilitate the transfer of management of the LLC from the settlor to the trustee.
+This is a common strategy one would employ during times of legal duress for the settlor.

 Custodian / Protector – The trust custodian or protector is an optional position.
 It adds an additional layer of security.
 An example of when this might be useful is in the event that the trustee takes over the LLC while the settlor is under legal duress.
 The custodian, who is usually a person the settlor trusts like a family member, gives oversight.
 Custodians have the power to appoint trustees.
 They can also veto any actions made by a trustee on behalf of the settlor.
 Most people choose not to employ this position because it slows down the time needed to withdraw funds from the structure.